 NB: To make the most of the Beginners Poetry Classes with Anna Robinson, please ensure that you book your place and that you are prepared to attend all the available sessions, there are 11 monthly sessions in total.

-Tickets will be released in three-month blocks for the following dates:
+Tickets will be released in three-month blocks for the remaining dates:

 - Booking is essential.
 Pen to Print and our partners reserve the right to remove participants who are found not to have booked a place for a session.